cristianglezm/EvoGarden/Planning.md

 -   **Unit & Component Testing**: Use Vitest and React Testing Library.
 Isolate logic in hooks and behavior modules for easier testing.
 Mock dependencies like the `flowerService` and the Web Worker itself in tests.
 -   **E2E Testing**: Use Playwright to test full user flows, including starting/pausing the simulation, changing parameters, and interacting with panels.
 -   **Automatic React DevTools**: A custom Vite plugin will be used to automatically launch the standalone React DevTools application and inject its connection script, providing a zero-config debugging experience for developers.

+## 10. Project Structure
+-   `index.html`: The single-page entry point.
+It contains the `<div id="root">` where the React app is mounted.
+-   `package.json`: Defines project metadata, scripts (`dev`, `build`), and dependencies.
+-   `vite.config.ts`, `tailwind.config.js`, `postcss.config.js`: Configuration files for the Vite build tool and the Tailwind CSS styling pipeline.
+-   `src/`: Contains all the application source code.
+    -   `src/index.tsx`: The main entry point for the React application.
+    -   `src/App.tsx`: The root React component.
+Manages global state and layout.
+    -   `src/hooks/useSimulation.ts`: **Simulation Manager.** A custom hook that acts as a bridge to the simulation's Web Worker, managing its lifecycle and communication.
+    -   `src/simulation.worker.ts`: **Simulation Host.** This Web Worker runs on a separate thread and acts as a message broker between the main UI thread and the simulation logic.
+It's primary role is to host the `SimulationEngine` to prevent the UI from freezing during heavy calculations.
+    -   `src/flower.worker.ts`: **Genetics Worker.** A dedicated worker that handles all expensive, asynchronous calls to the WASM genetics module, ensuring the simulation worker is never blocked.
+    -   `src/lib/simulationEngine.ts`: **The heart of the simulation.** This class contains the main simulation loop (`calculateNextTick`), all state management (the grid, actors), and orchestrates actor logic.
+It is instantiated and run exclusively within the web worker.
+    -   `src/lib/behaviors/`: Contains individual behavior modules for each actor type (`birdBehavior`, `insectBehavior`, etc.).
+These modules are called by the `SimulationEngine` to process each actor's logic for a given tick, promoting a clean separation of concerns.
+    -   `src/lib/renderingEngine.ts`: A dedicated class for managing the two-canvas rendering system, including change detection and drawing logic.
+    -   `src/lib/Quadtree.ts`: A generic Quadtree data structure for efficient 2D spatial queries.
+    -   `src/components/SimulationView.tsx`: Hosts the two stacked canvas elements and orchestrates the `RenderingEngine`.
+    -   `src/components/Controls.tsx`: UI for changing simulation parameters.
+    -   `src/components/FlowerDetailsPanel.tsx`: UI that displays the stats of the selected flower.
+It handles pausing the simulation when its "View in 3D" button is clicked.
+    -   `src/components/Flower3DViewer.tsx`: A React-Three-Fiber component that renders the 3D flower model.
+    -   `src/components/Modal.tsx`: A generic modal component.
+    -   `src/components/DataPanel.tsx`: The main UI for the slide-out panel containing challenges and analytics, with a tabbed interface.
+    -   `src/components/ChallengesPanel.tsx`: Renders the list of challenges and their progress from the `challengeStore`.
+    -   `src/components/ChartsPanel.tsx`: Renders all the data visualization charts using data from the `analyticsStore`.
+    -   `src/components/Chart.tsx`: A reusable wrapper component for the `echarts-for-react` library.
+    -   `src/components/Toast.tsx`: Renders a single toast notification with a message and icon.
+    -   `src/components/ToastContainer.tsx`: Manages the on-screen layout and rendering of all active toasts.
+    -   `src/services/flowerService.ts`: A TypeScript singleton wrapper for the WASM module.
+    -   `src/stores/toastStore.ts`: A global Zustand store for managing toast notifications.
+    -   `src/stores/challengeStore.ts`: A Zustand store with `persist` middleware for tracking challenge progress across sessions.
+    -   `src/stores/analyticsStore.ts`: A Zustand store with `persist` middleware for storing historical simulation data for the charts.
+    -   `src/utils.ts`: A module for shared utility functions.
+    -   `src/constants.ts`: Global constants for the simulation (tick rate, damage values, etc.).
+    -   `src/types.ts`: Shared TypeScript types for the simulation.